Semantic Segmentation of Anomalous Diffusion Using Deep Convolutional Networks: Implementation of U-AnDi on Real-World Anomalous Diffusion Data

 \subsection{Performance of U-AnDi on two tasks regarding experimental trajectories}

 For the task involving labeled data, we investigate the performance of U-AnDi on validation sets with different parameters, as quantified by the mDice scores.
-The results are summarized in Fig. 8(e), where each validation set contains 1000 trajectories.
+The results are summarized in Fig. \ref{fig:fig12}(e), where each validation set contains 1000 trajectories.
 It is observed that all mDice scores are above 0.8 for trajectory lengths ranging from 100 to 300, indicating an exceptional capability of U-AnDi in segmenting experimental trajectories.
-We also observe that segmentation performance improves as trajectory length decreases.
-Considering that trajectories with larger $L$ are produced by concatenating longer segments, this finding might suggest that our model is more proficient at capturing shorter segments in real anomalous diffusion data.
-Moreover, to illustrate the segmentation results intuitively, we present two representative samples from the validation sets, along with their corresponding predicted labels, in Figs. 8(f) and 8(g).
-Comparisons between the predictions and ground truths of these two samples are presented in the left and right panels of Fig. 8(h), respectively, with a high degree of consistency being observed as expected.
+We also observe that segmentation performance decreases as trajectory length increases.
+This trend may be due to the fact that trajectories with larger $L$ are composed of longer segments, which introduce more noise and thus can mislead the model's classification accuracy.
+Moreover, to illustrate the segmentation results intuitively, we present two representative samples from the validation sets, along with their corresponding predicted labels, in Figs. \ref{fig:fig12}(f) and \ref{fig:fig12}(g).
+Comparisons between the predictions and ground truths of these two samples are presented in the left and right panels of Fig. \ref{fig:fig12}(h), respectively, with a high degree of consistency being observed as expected.